 Given the limitations described in section 2.1.1 one possible solution would be to define a new 4CC that can be used within the codecs string and signal the information from section 2.1.2.
 The format of the message could be defined such that it would allow future additions by treating any unrecognized attributes as unsupported.

 One possible format that would provide some extensibility would be a dot (".") delimited list where for each layer elements are packaged into a string that consists of a first upper-case alphabetic character naming the attribute followed by one or more alphanumeric characters carrying the attribute value.

+* - mandatory parameter